ascopes/protobuf-maven-plugin/SECURITY.md

 please raise an issue, along with details of why you are unable to use the newer versions.

+The previous major version will usually not be updated, but this can be requested if you have a use case for this and there are no technical blockers for implementing or maintaining the update.

 ### Maven 4 support

 Maven 3 and 4 are supported by this plugin.
 Many of the underlying Maven libraries